pedromspeixoto/k8s-user-mgmt/README.md

 4. Add additional custom metrics to prometheus
 5. Use a cloud provider to deploy the application
 6. Separate repo for the ArgoCD application manifests
+7. Deploy Prometheus operator in the k8s cluster